Close Banner

 Courtyard Pool Bar

-The Courtyard Pool Bar has a similar drink menu to the Beaches Pool Bar, only differing in a few food items.
+The Courtyard Pool Bar has a drink menu similar to the Beaches Pool Bar.
 At this poolside bar, you can get sandwiches or a hot dog, along with salads and pretzels with hummus as sides.

-The Villas at Disney’s Grand Floridian Resort and Spa is a standalone Disney Vacation Club Resort that shares the same theming as the Grand Floridian.
-It’s located right next to the Senses spa and Disney’s Wedding Pavilion, and has its own separate lobby and parking area.
+The Villas at Disney’s Grand Floridian Resort and Spa is a standalone Disney Vacation Club Resort that shares the Grand Floridian's theme.
+It’s located right next to the Senses Spa and Disney’s Wedding Pavilion, with its own lobby and parking area.
 (Check out the "Mary Poppins"-themed penguin fountain!)
 Because of its close proximity, guests can still take full advantage of everything that the Grand Floridian has to offer.
+The Big Pine Key building has also been converted into DVC Villas.

 This DVC Resort offers multi-bedroom villas that feature fully equipped kitchens, living and dining areas, private bedrooms and more, which are great options for larger families or extended stays.
 For smaller parties and shorter vacations, the Deluxe Studio comes with a kitchenette and sleeps up to five people with a queen-size bed, a queen-size sleeper sofa and a single pull-down bed.

-On the flip side, it is a deluxe resort and typically the most expensive resort on property, so you'll want to consider how the resort fits your family's needs and budget.
+On the flip side, it is a deluxe resort and typically the most expensive on property.
+You'll want to consider whether it fits your family's needs and budget.
 Either way, be sure to take the time to visit this elegant resort!

 Have you stayed at Disney's Grand Floridian Resort & Spa?
 Did we miss any highlights?
 Be sure to drop us a note in the comments below!